Jkb6873/product_search_app/README.md

 --------------------

 This is a Daily Harvest coding challenge app.
-It provides endpoints to query a product.json file via ingredients.
+It provides endpoints to query a product.json file via ingredients found in an ingredients.json file.

 --------------------
 Requirements/ Startup